otherguy/roomba-wifi/README.md

 # Cloud Connected Roomba 5xx

-Connect a Roomba® 581 to the Cloud with a Particle Photon
+Connect a Roomba 581 to the Cloud with a Particle Photon

 ## Hardware

-### Roomba®
+### Roomba

-Obviously, a Roomba® is required.
-I used a Roomba® 581, which is part of the [Roomba® 500 Series](http://www.irobot.com/For-the-Home/Support/Product-Resources/Roomba-500-Resources.aspx) but it should work with any Roomba with a SCI Mini-DIN 7 port that supports the Open Interface (OI).
+Obviously, a Roomba is required.
+I used a Roomba 581, which is part of the [Roomba 500 Series](http://www.irobot.com/For-the-Home/Support/Product-Resources/Roomba-500-Resources.aspx) but it should work with any Roomba with a SCI Mini-DIN 7 port that supports the Open Interface (OI).

-The new [Roomba® 900 Series](http://www.irobot.com/For-the-Home/Support/Product-Resources/Roomba-900-Resources.aspx) does no longer have an SCI Mini-DIN 7 port.
+The new [Roomba 900 Series](http://www.irobot.com/For-the-Home/Support/Product-Resources/Roomba-900-Resources.aspx) does no longer have an SCI Mini-DIN 7 port.

 ### Microcontrollers